WebAssembly/spec/md-proto/WebAssembly.md

 The `grow_memory` instruction increases the size of the referenced linear-memory space by a given unsigned amount, in units of [pages].
-If the index of any byte of the referenced linear-memory space would be unrepresentable in an unsigned `iPTR`, or if allocation fails due to insufficient dynamic resources, or if the referenced linear-memory space has a maximum size that the linear-memory size would exceed, it returns `-1`; otherwise it returns the previous linear-memory size, also as an unsigned value in units of [pages].
+If the index of any byte of the referenced linear-memory space would be unrepresentable in an unsigned `iPTR`, if allocation fails due to insufficient dynamic resources, or if the linear-memory size would exceed the linear-memory space's maximum size, it returns `-1`; otherwise it returns the previous linear-memory size, also as an unsigned value in units of [pages].
+Newly allocated bytes are initialized to all zeros.

 **Validation**:
  - [Linear-memory size validation](#linear-memory-size-validation) is required.

-> This instruction can fail even when a maximum size is present and not yet reached.
+> This instruction can fail even when the maximum size is not yet reached.

 > Since the return value is in units of pages, `-1` isn't otherwise a valid linear-memory size.